singhsudhirk/singhsudhirk.github.io/_includes/research_home.md

 **Misallocation and Product Choice**<br> with Stepan Gordeev<br>  <span class="paper-links">
+ <span class="abstract-toggle" onclick="toggleAbstract('abs2', this)"><i class="toggle-icon">▶</i> Abstract</span>
+ <span class="sep">|</span>
   <a href="https://sgordeev.com/input_heterogeneity_misallocation.pdf" target="_blank">Paper</a>
   <span class="sep">|</span>
   <a href="https://cepr.org/publications/wp094" target="_blank">STEG Working Paper</a>
 </span>
+<div id="abs2" class="abstract-box" style="display:none">We study the costs of misallocation of inputs between multi-product firms that endogenously choose among heterogeneous products.
+Misallocation of inputs between firms has been shown to be a significant drag on aggregate productivity: it is especially severe between farms in the agricultural sectors of low-income economies.
+Existing estimates of its costs have relied on models of single-product firms using a single aggregate production function.
+Using rich farm-crop-level data from India, we estimate product-level production functions and find that they are meaningfully different from one another and from the aggregate one.
+We build a general equilibrium model of firm-level misallocation in which multi-product firms (or farms) are able to choose the set and mix of heterogeneous products.
+Misinterpreting product heterogeneity as evidence of distortions and missing the endogenous product choice response to real distortions biases single-product models to overstate misallocation, while ignoring returns-to-scale heterogeneity and within-firm productivity dispersion biases them to understate it.
+On net, the single-product model understates the aggregate productivity cost of misallocation between Indian farms by 28%.</div>

 **Input-Driven Production Technology Heterogeneity and the Allocation of Inputs**<br> with Stepan Gordeev<br> <span class="paper-links">
+<span class="abstract-toggle" onclick="toggleAbstract('abs2', this)"><i class="toggle-icon">▶</i> Abstract</span>
+ <span class="sep">|</span>
   <a href="https://sgordeev.com/input_heterogeneity_misallocation.pdf" target="_blank">Paper</a>
   <span class="sep">
+  <div id="abs2" class="abstract-box" style="display:none">We study whether heterogeneity in the intrinsic features of production inputs may generate heterogeneity in production technologies optimally chosen by firms, leading existing estimates of misallocation to overstate its costs.
+Existing estimates of the severity of the misallocation of inputs across firms rely on assuming homogeneous production technology and interpreting deviations from that technology as evidence of misallocative distortions.
+We use a state-of-the-art clustering algorithm for ordinal data to group Indian agricultural plots into land types by the intrinsic physical features of each plot.
+We find that production functions are significantly heterogeneous across land types, which we confirm with placebo-like randomization inference.
+Some types of land are better suited to land-intensive technology, others to labor-intensive technology, etc. We build a model in which heterogeneous farmers face distortions and choose the type of land to rent.
+We use the model to quantify the cost of misallocation for India’s aggregate agricultural productivity and compare it to conventional models that assume homogeneous production technology.</div>

 **Political Exit: The Unintended Effects of Electoral Rules in India**<br>with Varun K.R. & Drew Stommes
 *under review*<br><span class="paper-links">